grantlindberg4/tic-tac-toe/README.md

 How to run: Type './build/tictactoe' into your terminal.

-How to play 4x4 game: This feature has not been implemented.
-At this time, you are only able to play the normal 3x3 game.
+How to play 4x4 game: The rules are the same as before (you must get three in a row in any column, row, or diagonal), but this time you may win by placing a token in each of the four corners.

 1. What is inheritance in OOP and how is it used in this project: